Arka161/PicoVoiceImplementations/README.md

 Each solution is present in the respective folders.
 Folder names:

-1. CIFG
+1. CIFG - A Deep Learning Model that has small tweaks to a vanilla LSTM.
-2. CStack
+2. CStack - A Generic Stack that can work with all data types, hacked using a `void*`.
-3. patternMatcher
+3. patternMatcher - A super easy Pattern Matcher based on Dynamic Programming.

 Instructions are given inside each folder.
 Contact me at arka161@gmail.com in case of any doubts :)